ak28pujy/MW-CRG/README.md

 ```
 pip install -r requirements.txt
 ```
-### Usage
+## Usage
-1. Navigate to the directory where you downloaded the repository
+1. Navigate to the directory where you downloaded the repository.
 2. Open a CMD, Bash, or Powershell window in the directory and enter:
 ```
 python app.py